What is the PTG? And who is a member?

 What things does the PTG support?

-The PTG works closely with Mr. Crabtree and our teachers to determine what needs we can help with.
-At PTG general meetings, we vote on proposed expenses and our budget to ensure funds are supporting our mission and Moran Prairie Elementary.
+The PTG works closely with Ms. Hellenthal and our teachers to determine what needs we can help with.
+At PTG general meetings, we vote on proposed expenses and our budget to ensure funds are supporting our mission and Moran Prairie Elementary

 How is the PTG funded?

 Membership in PTG is free, we do not collect dues.
-Our PTG is funded by two annual fundraisers: the Prairie Dog Dash and the Auction.
+Our PTG is primarily funded by our annual fundraiser: the Prairie Dog Dash.
 The Prairie Dog Dash includes all of our students and teachers (parents are welcome to attend, too!) in a fun run held during school.
-The Auction includes parents and teachers in a fun night to support our school.
-In addition, the Box Tops program supplements these fundraisers, and the Book Fair helps our library add new materials for our students to enjoy.
+In addition, the Book Fair helps our library add new materials for our students to enjoy.

 What happens at a PTG meeting?

-At each meeting, parents hear from our principal, Mr. Crabtree, about key events at both Moran Prairie and around the district.
+At each meeting, parents hear from our principal, Ms. Hellenthal, about key events at both Moran Prairie and around the district.
 We discuss upcoming events, volunteer opportunities, and the PTG budget.
 We also highlight special topics that are particularly relevant to our parents, such as online safety, and resources available to families.